Slain Houston officer remembered for friendship, quirkiness

 Family, friends, fellow officers, and local and state officials gathered at a Houston church to honor Sgt.
 Christopher Brewster, 32, who was killed on Saturday.
 A dying Brewster managed to radio in a description of the gunman, and police subsequently arrested 25-year-old Arturo Solis.
 He remains jailed after being charged with capital murder.

-JJ Cole, a lifelong friend of Brewster, told mourners that Brewster “had a deep reverence for what his badge meant.”
+J.J.
+Cole, a lifelong friend of Brewster, told mourners that Brewster “had a deep reverence for what his badge meant.”

 Cole also described Brewster as having “some quirky tastes” and being “wonderfully weird.”
 Cole said Brewster loved gardening and had a backyard full of fruit trees.